Chapter 14

 ""[24] The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by hands.
 [25] And he is not served by human hands, as if he needed anything, because he himself gives all men life and breath and everything else.
 [26] From one man he made every nation of men, that they should inhabit the whole earth; and he determined the times set for them and the exact places where they should live.
 [27] God did this so that men would seek him and perhaps reach out for him and find him, though he is not far from each one of us.
 [28] 'For in him we live and move and have our being.'
 As some of your own poets have said, 'We are his offspring.'"

-Notice in verse 28 we discover that it is in Him we live, move and have our being.
+In verse 28 we discover that it is in Him we live, move and have our being.
 In other words, He is everywhere.
-Thus, we can not hide from our Lord.
-Perhaps another way to see this is by reading the following,
+Thus, we cannot hide from our Lord.
+Another way to see this is by reading the following observation by King David,

 Psalm 139:7-12